-- A home sells for $200,000 with a 5.5% commission in place, as agreed between seller and listing broker
+- A home sells for $200,000 with a 5.5% commission in place, as agreed between the seller and listing broker.

-- Assuming no referral fee payouts and a 50% split offered in the MLS, the listing broker keeps 50%, or $5500
+- Assuming no referral fee payouts and a 50% split offered in the multiple listing service (MLS), the listing broker keeps 50%, or $5,500.

 The split offered in the MLS, meaning the percentage the listing broker will share with the brokerage bringing the buyer, is pretty uniform at 50%.
-But, internal brokerages splits are highly variable, and can be set up in a number of ways:
+But internal brokerage splits are highly variable and can be set up in several ways:

 - Newer agents might be given smaller percentages to offset greater guidance or assistance in getting deals to closing.

 - Top producers often negotiate larger splits for themselves.

 - Negotiated higher splits generally reflect less advertising support or fewer support services provided by the brokerage.

 - 100% commission models offer an agent all commission from sales in exchange for monthly fees for desk space, advertising, and other services.

 - Tiered split structures offer lower splits until a certain dollar amount in commissions is reached, then the split to the agent increases, sometimes jumping to 100% immediately.